Your work hasn’t changed. The ground under it has.

 The rogers pattern is crystal clear.

-but you can have a say on how this plays out.
+but you can have a say in how this plays out.

 What a union changes for you.